wurthless-elektroniks/fuckcgc/readme.md

 ### The basic workflow

+The following applies to MBr:

 1. Mount partition 3 of the main .img, or find where emmc.img is
-2. Mount Linux partition of emmc.img
+2. Mount Linux partition of emmc.img (should be partition 2)
 3. Find emumm in that Linux partition
 4. Crack it as described above
 5. Run "sync" in terminal to flush changes